-Interested applicants should email their CV, a summary of previous research experience, and a brief description of the work that they would like to do in graduate school.
+Interested applicants should email their CV, a summary of previous research experience, and a description of the project that they would like to do at Columbia.

 Prospective Ph.D. students should have extensive field and/or lab experience, including having conducted their own independent research.
 Interested applicants should demonstrate creativity, perseverance, a passion for science, and perhaps most importantly, grit.
 Students admitted to the Ph.D. program in Environmental Biology will be offered five years of support, including a generous stipend, subsidized housing near campus, and modest research funds.